Leveraged finance in France 2026: LBO, mezzanine, unitranche — structure, leverage and tax

 Three risks we flag on every LBO file#

 1. Overstated pro forma EBITDA.
 Management adjustments — departure of the owner-manager, non-recurring costs, announced synergies — routinely inflate base EBITDA by 15-30%.
-Since these figures are embedded in covenant tests, any reversion to historical levels in year 1 puts the deal in immediate breach.
-Our rule: independently validate normalised EBITDA on three years of audited historical data before accepting adjustments.
+Since these figures are embedded in covenant tests and in the financing capacity of the deal, any reversion to historical levels in year 1 puts the deal in immediate breach.
+Our practical rule: independently validate normalised EBITDA on three years of audited historical data before accepting management adjustments.
+Any synergy that has not yet been signed off by the relevant counterparty (supplier, customer, regulator) should be discounted to zero in the base case.

 2. The Article 212 bis trap without tax consolidation.
 When the HoldCo carries EUR 35m of debt but receives only dividends from the target (95% exempt under the parent-subsidiary regime), its taxable income is near zero.
-Without fiscal EBITDA to absorb the charges, deductibility is severely limited.
-This must be structured before closing — not retrofitted under pressure 12 months later.
+Without fiscal EBITDA to absorb the charges, deductibility is severely limited and the cash cost of the debt explodes after corporate tax.
+This must be structured before closing — not retrofitted under pressure 12 months later when the first tax return is filed and the issue surfaces.
+The election for tax consolidation has strict filing deadlines that cannot be cured retroactively.

 Our recommendation to acquirers#

 Before signing a LOI, have your accountant model three scenarios: base case (EBITDA holds), downside (-15% EBITDA from year 2), and a working capital shock (+20% revenue without additional financing).
-If DSCR falls below 1.0 in the downside case, the structure is too aggressive.
-Reducing opening debt by EUR 5m may cost 1-2% of sponsor IRR but protects the operation's viability.
-Our strategic and financial advisory service is available to frame the structure before the LOI and help you read the term sheets presented by banks.
+If DSCR falls below 1.0 in the downside case, the structure is too aggressive and the equity buffer is insufficient.
+Reducing opening debt by EUR 5m may cost 1-2% of sponsor IRR but protects the operation's viability and preserves the optionality to refinance in a stress scenario.
+Our strategic and financial advisory service is available to frame the structure before the LOI and help you read critically the term sheets and financial models presented by the investment banks.

 2026 watch points#

-- Covenant-lite and systemic risk: as cov-lite structures proliferate, lenders are strengthening post-closing monitoring.
+- Covenant-lite and systemic risk: as cov-lite structures proliferate, lenders are strengthening post-closing monitoring through monthly information packs and board observer rights.
+Borrowers should anticipate the higher monthly reporting burden when negotiating their internal finance team capacity.

 - Article 212 bis 2026: no changes were made under the initial 2025 Budget Act (to be confirmed on Légifrance for 2026).
-The EUR 3m threshold and 30% rate remain applicable.
+The EUR 3m threshold and 30% rate remain applicable; the carry-forward of unused deduction capacity remains capped at 5 years.

 Operational checklist before a leveraged acquisition#